sci-wms/sci-wms/README.md

 - working getmap
 - working getlegendgraphic for non-autoscaling colormap styles
 - service based dataset initialization and updating in addition to admin
+- support for native Adcirc and FVCOM model output meshes

 ####Version 1.1:
 - Support for rectilinear and curvilinear grids